-- (1) The operator must not collect or process high risk raw material, except as permitted by the Director-General in writing. - (2) Before issuing such permission under clause 10.2 (1), the Director-General must consider that: - a) the permission relates to a specific and one-off lot or group of high risk raw material, and not to high risk raw material more generally; and - b) all reasonable efforts have been made to consult with the persons or organisations that appear to the Director-General to be representative of the interests of persons likely to be substantially affected by the permission.
+- (1) Animal product The ooperators must not collect or process high risk raw material, except as permitted by the Director-General in writing. - (2) Before issuing such permission under subclause 10.2 (1), the Director-General must consider that: - the permission relates to a specific and one-off lot or group of high risk raw material, and not to high risk raw material more generally; and - b) all reasonable efforts have been made to consult with the persons or organisations that appear to the Director-General to be representative of the interests of persons likely to be substantially affected by the permission.

-10.3 Medium risk raw material
+10.3 Medium risk raw material to be rendered

-- (1) An operator must ensure that medium risk raw material is subjected to a rendering thermal process. - (2) An operator can instead of meeting its requirements under clause 10.3 (1) may treat its medium risk material to destroy all vegetative bacteria, viruses and protozoa, and inactivate chemical substances that are potentially harmful if consumed by animals. - (3) The operator must ensure that the rendering thermal processor other treatment has been confirmed as valid by a competent person or a suitability skilled person as per clause 3.22 (3) (d).
+- (1) An operator must ensure that mMedium risk raw material must beis subjected to a rendering thermal process. - (1)(2) An operator can instead of- meeting its requirements under clause 10.3 (1) may treat, its medium risk material can be or otherwise treated, to destroy all vegetative bacteria, viruses and protozoa, and inactivate chemical substances that are potentially harmful if consumed by animals. - (2)(3) The animal product operator must ensure that the rendering thermal processing or other treatment has been confirmed as valid by a competent person or a suitability skilled person as per clause 3.22 (3) (d). specified in Schedule 2 to demonstrate compliance with subclause (1).